Ramification theory for varieties over a local field: Intersection product with the log diagonal

-In this subsection, we study locally a regular flat scheme $X$ of finite type over $S={\rm Spec}\ {\cal O}_K$ and a divisor $D\subset X$ with simple normal crossings.
+In this subsection, we study the log self-product of a regular flat scheme $X$ of finite type over $S={\rm Spec}\ {\cal O}_K$ with respect to a divisor $D\subset X$ with simple normal crossings.
 We do not assume inclusion between $D$ and the closed fiber $X_F$.
+The case where $D=X_F$ and $X_K$ is smooth over $K$ is treated in \cite[Sections 5.1, 5.2]{KSI}.
+First, we study the local structure of $X$.

 \begin{lm} Let $X$ be a regular flat scheme of finite type over $S$ and $D$ be a divisor with simple normal crossings.
-Then, for every point $x$ in the closed fiber $X_F$, there exist an open neighborhood $U$ of $x$, a smooth scheme $P$ over $S$, a flat divisor $\widetilde D$ of $P$ with simple normal crossings relative to $S$ and a regular immersion $U\to P$ of codimension $1$ such that $D\cap U=\widetilde D \times_PU$. \end{lm}
+Then, for every point $x$ of $X$, there exist an open neighborhood $U$ of $x$, a smooth scheme $P$ over $S$, a divisor $\widetilde D$ of $P$ with simple normal crossings relatively to $S$ and a regular immersion $U\to P$ of codimension $1$ such that $D\cap U=\widetilde D \times_PU$. \end{lm}